Dog's death prompts calls for new coyote strategy | CBC News

 Dog's death prompts calls for new coyote strategy

-Residents of Ottawa's Riverside Park South neighbourhood are calling on the city to implement better policies to deal with aggressive coyotes after the brazen killings of a small dog near Stanstead Park over the weekend, and a cat last month.
+Residents of Ottawa's Riverside Park neighbourhood are calling on the city to implement better policies to deal with aggressive coyotes after the brazen killings of a small dog near Stanstead Park over the weekend and a cat last month.

-"He ran into the bushes and out came a coyote with unfortunately the dog in its mouth and raced down the street," said Enright.
+"He ran into the bushes and out came a coyote with unfortunately the dog in its mouth.
+[The coyote] raced down the street," said Enright.
 "It was a sense of disbelief."

 By the time Enright and his neighbours ran down the street to catch the coyote, the animal was already gone.